XSM : eXtended Sort/Merge utility

-XSM is with no doubt the fastest sort utility you can find !
+XSM is with no doubt the fastest sort utility you can find!

 Rather than a long marketing speech, just read clients feedback then download and evaluate freely XSM by yourself!

-XSM 6.77 vs 6.71 Performance Improvement
+XSM 6.77 Performance Improvement

 Comparing XSM v6.77 vs v6.71 for 10 GB sort